prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 ???

-- Calling `zil_commit` for object "B"
+- The first step is to move all of object B's async `itx`'s to the sync list.

-- First step is to move object B's async `itx`'s to the sync list
+- So, we select the `itx`'s...

 ---